Visiting Brunei for a short or long layover and need tips on what to do? You’ve come to the right place!

 The captain will take you down the canals of the river to see mangroves, birds, crocodiles, and even see the proboscis monkey.
 It’s such a beautiful ride along the river with the greenery and the quietness of the river.

 Beware that the proboscis monkeys are hard to find in the trees and they jump around in the trees quickly.
 Unfortunately, you won’t be able to get out of the boat to get a closer look due to the mangroves and also your safety.
-If you have binoculars and/or a camera with zoom lens, they will be helpful to capture photos.
+It’s recommended to have wildlife spotting equipment such as binoculars to see the monkeys better.
+As with photo shooting, a camera with a zoom lens will be helpful to capture the energetic monkeys.

 The end of the tour included a boat ride and walk through Kampong Ayer and we returned back to the mainland.